Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - The Buckeyes' +191 scoring differential (outscoring opponents by 13.7 points per game) is a result of putting up 79.1 points per game (84th in college basketball) while giving up 65.4 per outing (57th in college basketball).

-- Ohio State grabs 39.4 rebounds per game (68th in college basketball) while allowing 33.5 per contest to opponents.
-It outrebounds opponents by 5.9 boards per game.
+- Ohio State comes out on top in the rebound battle by an average of 5.9 boards.
+It collects 39.4 rebounds per game (68th in college basketball) compared to its opponents' 33.5.

-- Ohio State has typically won the turnover battle this season, committing 10.8 per game (99th in college basketball) while forcing 11.9 (190th in college basketball).
+- Ohio State wins the turnover battle by 1.1 per game, committing 10.8 (99th in college basketball) while its opponents average 11.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.